 - 1. Discharge because the patient has presented danger to him/herself, other patients or has committed threats or acts of physical violence in or around the facility premises. - 2.
-Possession or distribution of controlled substances or unauthorized prescription medications in or around the facility premises - 3.
-You have not been in contact with the clinic for three or more days. - 4.
-Continued failure to work towards treatment goals.
+Selling, possession or distribution of controlled substances or unauthorized prescription medications in or around the facility premises - 3.
+You have been absent from the program and have not been in contact with the clinic for three or more days without cause - 4.
+Continued failure to work towards his/her treatment plan goals.